-The venting system for HL3 Series heaters may terminate horizontally through a sidewall or vertically through the roof, and may be individually or commonly vented.
+The venting system for HL2 Series heaters may terminate horizontally through a sidewall or vertically through the roof, and may be individually or commonly vented.
 Configuration of the vent termination determines the category type.
 All model heaters must be installed in accordance to the requirements of this section, as well as the requirements of its category determination, as described in this manual.
 To determine your applications category type, review 'Vertical Venting' (Category I) and 'Horizontal Venting' (Category III) sections of this manual.

-All HL3 Series Model Requirements:
+All HL2 Series Model Requirements:

-- Exhaust vent pipe must be 4 inch nominal size. - Use vent pipe material that is corrosion-resistant galvanized steel of a thickness that meets the National Fuel Gas Code. - Do not exceed a maximum vent length of 20 feet. - Maintain a minimum vent length of 3 feet. - Maintain a minimum 12 inches of straight pipe from the flue outlet before any directional changes are made in the venting system. - Have all vent pipe seams or connectors sealed with high temperature silicone sealant approved for at least 550°F (field supplied) and fastened together with at least three (3) corrosion resistant sheet metal screws (field supplied). - Maintain a 6 inch clearance around all single wall vent pipe from any combustible materials.
-For double-wall type B vent or Duravent PVP venting, follow the vent manufacturer's clearances to combustibles. - The equivalent length for a 4 inch 90° elbow is 5 feet. - Avoid using more than two 90° directional changes in the venting system. - Suspend and secure all horizontal runs in a manner consistent with local codes and in such a way that the vent system is supported to prevent sagging. - Vent termination must maintain a minimum distance of 6 feet from any mechanical air supply inlet. - The vent terminal must be installed to prevent any blockage by snow and protect building material from degradation by flue gases. - Consult NFPA ANSI Z223.1 Gas Vent Termination criteria for vents that terminate on a roof pitch that exceeds 9:12. - Canada: Vents must terminate a minimum of 3 feet from a window or door that may be opened, and a non-mechanical air supply inlet or combustion air inlet into the building.
+- Exhaust vent pipe must be 4 inch (10 cm) nominal size unless common venting.
+For vent pipe size when common venting, see pages 33-34. - Use vent pipe material that is corrosion-resistant galvanized steel of a thickness that meets the National Fuel Gas Code. - Do not exceed a maximum vent length of 20 ft.
+(6 m) with two elbows, 25 ft.
+(7.6 m) with one elbow, or 30 ft.
+(9 m) with no elbows. - Maintain a minimum vent length of 3 feet (91.5 cm). - Maintain a minimum 12 inches (30.5 cm) of straight pipe from the flue outlet before any directional changes are made in the venting system. - Have all vent pipe seams or connectors sealed with high temperature silicone sealant approved for at least 550°F (field supplied) and fastened together with at least three (3) corrosion resistant sheet metal screws (field supplied). - Maintain a 6 inch (15 cm) clearance around all single-wall vent pipe from any combustible materials.
+For double-wall type B vent or Duravent PVP venting, follow the vent manufacturer's clearances to combustibles. - The equivalent length for a 4 inch (10 cm) 90° elbow is 5 feet (1.5 m). - Avoid using more than two 90° directional changes in the venting system. - Suspend and secure all horizontal runs in a manner consistent with local codes and in such a way that the vent system is supported to prevent sagging. - Vent termination must maintain a minimum distance of 6 feet (1.8 m) from any mechanical air supply inlet. - The vent terminal must be installed to prevent any blockage by snow and protect building material from degradation by flue gases. - Consult NFPA ANSI Z223.1 Gas Vent Termination criteria for vents that terminate on a roof pitch that exceeds 9:12. - Canada: Vents must terminate a minimum of 3 feet (91.5 cm) from a window or door that may be opened, and a non-mechanical air supply inlet or combustion air inlet into the building.

 When possible, avoid venting through an unconditioned space.
 Venting through an unconditioned space promotes condensation.
-When venting through an unconditioned space is unavoidable, or if the unit is installed in an area that is prone to condensation, insulate venting runs greater than 5 feet to minimize the production of condensation.
-Inspect for leakage prior to insulating the venting and only use insulation that is non-combustible with a temperature rating of not less than 550°F. Install a tee fitting at the low point of the vent system and provide a drip leg with a clean out cap as shown in Figure 3.21.
+When venting through an unconditioned space is unavoidable, or if the unit is installed in an area that is prone to condensation, insulate venting runs greater than 5 feet (1.5 m) to minimize the production of condensation.
+Inspect for leakage prior to insulating the venting and only use insulation that is non-combustible with a temperature rating of not less than 550°F (260°C).
+Install a tee fitting at the low point of the vent system and provide a drip leg with a clean out cap as shown in Figure 3.21.